All About Kaposi's Sarcoma

-Kaposi's sarcoma (KS) is a cancer that develops from the cells lining blood vessels as well as the lymphatic system.
+Kaposi's sarcoma (KS) is a cancer that develops from the cells lining the blood vessels and the lymphatic system.
 It usually presents as tumors that appear on the skin or inside the mouth, but can develop in the lymph nodes, lungs, or digestive tract.
-Kaposi's sarcoma first moved into the spotlight as an AIDS-defining illness prior to the use of modern medications to control HIV (Human Immunodeficiency Virus).
+Kaposi's sarcoma first became recognized as an AIDS-defining illness prior to the use of modern medications to control HIV (Human Immunodeficiency Virus).
 Much more has been learned about Kaposi's sarcoma through research over the years since it first appeared.
 For example, in 1994, it was discovered that infection with the human herpes virus 8 (HHV-8) was responsible for Kaposi's sarcoma.
 Although it is necessary to be infected with HHV-8 in order to develop KS, the vast majority of people with HHV-8 infection actually will never develop the disease.
 This is because our immune systems work to control the virus and keep it from causing the development of tumors.

 Kaposi's sarcoma is classified according to the clinical circumstances in which it arises.
 The four types of Kaposi's sarcoma are as follows: